 Any large piece of machinery can become a hazard when not used correctly.
 Weighing up to 4,000 kilograms, it’s no surprise that a forklift is one of the most dangerous pieces of warehouse and factory equipment.
 Despite only accounting for 1% of warehouse and factory accidents, forklift accidents result in almost 35,000 serious injuries and 85 deaths every year.

-The most common cause of serious incidents in the workplace are caused by speed, incorrect equipment, poor maintenance or lack of operational understanding.
+The most common cause of serious incidents in the workplace are caused by speed, incorrect equipment, poor maintenance or lack of operational understanding, and with many types of forklifts available, it's important to know exactly what hazards to look for when using and choosing the forklift for your job.
 Lucky for you, these are all factors that can be prevented to reduce your risk of workplace injury.
 Take a look at our list below to understand each top cause of forklift accidents and how you can prevent them in your workplace.

 1. Forklift Overturning

 Overturning is responsible for almost 25% of all forklift related accidents and causes the most severe injuries.
 Forklifts are designed with most of their weight in the back of the vehicle to evenly distribute the weight of the load.
 They also turn with their back wheels, meaning that if the weight is uneven, it can cause the vehicle to spin out and overturn.

 An uneven distribution of weight is the most common way a forklift can overturn but there are a number of ways it can happen.
 Carrying excess or unusual loads, an obstructed view of the operator and raising heavy loads to considerable heights can also result in forklifts being overturned.